 This is a classic book that really demystifies the difference between being rich and being wealthy (net worth > $1 million).
 This book is part social science research and part how-to on suggestions on achieving real wealth.
 The best thing about the book is highlighting how much we get wrong about people with real wealth.
 They’re not flashy with expensive cars and oversized homes, the vast majority of millionaires are regular frugal people that buy used cars and keep them until the wheels fall off!

-This is another classic and while I am not personally a fan of the author or his views on real estate investing, this book was foundational in understanding the difference in mentality between the middle class and wealthy.
-It’s written in an engaging story format to illustrate the difference the advice between his highly educated, but fiscally irresponsible father and his high school dropout, millionaire mentor.
+This is another classic and while I am not personally a fan of the author or many of his views, this book was foundational in understanding the difference in mentality between the middle class and wealthy.
+It’s written in an engaging narrative format to illustrate the difference in financial advice between his highly educated, but fiscally irresponsible father and his high school dropout, millionaire mentor.